greenelab/meta-review/manuscript.md

 In addition, Manubot relies on extensions from [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) to enable citations, tables, captions, and equations specified using the popular TeX math syntax.
 Markdown with Pandoc extensions supports most formatting options required for scholarly writing [@17wKkS4DV], but currently lacks the ability to cross-reference and automatically number figures, tables, and equations.
 For this functionality, Manubot includes the [`pandoc-xnos`](https://github.com/tomduck/pandoc-xnos) suite of Pandoc filters.
-A list of formatting options officially supported by Manubot, at the time of writing, is viewable as [raw markdown](https://github.com/manubot/rootstock/raw/fea9eb80af4ca9d5a116f6c28a6b740272e3c0b9/content/02.delete-me.md) and the corresponding [rendered HTML](https://manubot.github.io/rootstock/v/fea9eb80af4ca9d5a116f6c28a6b740272e3c0b9/).
+A list of formatting options officially supported by Manubot, at the time of writing, is viewable as [raw Markdown](https://github.com/manubot/rootstock/raw/fea9eb80af4ca9d5a116f6c28a6b740272e3c0b9/content/02.delete-me.md) and the corresponding [rendered HTML](https://manubot.github.io/rootstock/v/fea9eb80af4ca9d5a116f6c28a6b740272e3c0b9/).

-By virtue of its readable markup syntax, Markdown is well suited for version control using Git.
+By virtue of its readable syntax, Markdown is well suited for version control using Git.
 Markdown treats a single line break between text as a space, and requires two-or-more consecutive line breaks to denote a new paragraph.
 For optimal tracking of Markdown files with Git, we recommend placing each sentence on its own line.
 This convention allows Git to display diffs on a per sentence basis while avoiding unnecessary reflows associated with line wrapping and allowing easy rearrangement of sentences.